Focus on renewable heat and renewable cooling

 |E-Hub aims to educate and influence consumers of energy to help reduce their demands when the price of supply is high by providing current information||ICAX provides remote telemetry and training to help its customers to reduce their energy consumption and greenhouse gas emissions|

-So while E-Hub is primarily concerned with optimising the use of renewable energy (heating, cooling and electricity) across districts, ICAX's focus is on optimising the use of renewable heat (and cooling) within buildings.
+So while E-Hub is primarily concerned with optimising the use of renewable energy (heating, cooling and electricity) across districts, ICAX's focus is on optimising the use of renewable heat (and cooling) within buildings and within districts.

-So ICAX faces the same challenges as E-Hub, although with a more limited scope (as ICAX does not address electricity) and on a smaller scale (as ICAX focusses on buildings rather than whole districts).
+So ICAX faces the same challenges as E-Hub, although with a more limited scope (as ICAX does not address the generation of electricity).

 Thermal Energy Storage